mar1akc/LJ7_in_2D_free_energy_and_diffusion_matrix/README.md

 	sprintf(fname,"Data/LJ7free_energy_beta%.0f.txt",BETA);

-and set of bicubic matrices for bicubic interpolation of the free energy.
+and set of bicubic matrices for bicubic interpolation of the free energy

-		sprintf(fname,"Data/LJ7free_energy_bicubic_matrix_beta%.0f.txt",BETA);
+	sprintf(fname,"Data/LJ7free_energy_bicubic_matrix_beta%.0f.txt",BETA).

 ## Computation of the diffusion matrix for LJ7 in the (mu2,mu3) collective variables